open-quantum-safe/oqs-demos/quic/USAGE-client.md

 docker run --network oqs-quic -it openquantumsafe/msquic-reach bash
 ```

-Within the resulting shell, various tests for QUIC functionality can be performed:
+Within the resulting shell, tests for QUIC functionality can be performed.

 As a baseline, to ascertain proper QUIC interoperability, it is recommended to contact the [nginx QUIC test server](https://quic.nginx.org) via `quicreach quic.nginx.org --stats`.
 This should output correct reachability (completion of TLS handshake) and some connection (quality) statistics.

-### Test of all algorithm combinations
+### Test of all QSC algorithm combinations

 The latter information also is output for each of the QSC signature and KEM algorithms when running the full matrix test via the command